 Is this a growing trend?
 Should parents be worried?
 There is limited research available on just how many young people are using vaping devices to ingest THC.
 One study of high school students in Connecticut found that 18 percent of e-cigarette users who took the study’s survey had vaped marijuana, as did more than one in four students who had used both e-cigarettes and marijuana in their lifetime.
 Students in this study were most likely to report vaporizing marijuana in its dried leaf form rather than as hash oil or THC-infused wax.
+A national survey of teens found that about 6 percent of those who had ever vaped reported vaping marijuana.

 Simply being aware that young people are using vaping devices to consume marijuana is important for parents.
 Parents should also know that: